dlewis-irse/react-to-rabbit/TaskTracker.md

 - [ ] Support streaming data by publishing chunks to RabbitMQ.
 - [ ] Write unit tests for worker services (Test Driven Development).
 - [ ] Refactor worker service code to follow reusable patterns.
+- [ ] Implement a RabbitMQ consumer for the worker service to process `testRequest`.
+- [ ] Publish a response to RabbitMQ with the original request ID.

 ## Testing Tasks

-- [ ] Write unit tests for `connectRabbitMQ` to test RabbitMQ connection and error handling.
+- [x] Write unit tests for `connectRabbitMQ` to test RabbitMQ connection and error handling.
-- [ ] Write unit tests for `startServer` to test WebSocket server functionality and error handling.
+- [x] Write unit tests for `startServer` to test WebSocket server functionality and error handling.
+- [x] Write unit tests for `websocketClient` to test WebSocket client functionality.
+- [ ] Write unit tests for `makeBackendRequest` to test backend request handling.
 - [ ] Write unit tests for environment variable loading.
 - [ ] Write unit tests for `rabbitmqConfig` to validate default values.
+- [ ] Write unit tests for the `testRequest` handler in the backend.
+- [ ] Write unit tests for the RabbitMQ consumer in the worker service.

 ## Coding Standards